 An audio postcard to future generations: Volunteers document bird sounds of Acadia

 The mountains, lakes, deep woods and rugged coastlines of Maine's Acadia National Park are home to more than 300 species of birds.
-Volunteers are now making recordings to document the avian soundscape, which is changing quickly.
-Maine Public's Murray Carpenter reports.
+Volunteers are making recordings to document the avian soundscape, which is changing quickly.
+Murray Carpenter of Maine Public has the story.

 MURRAY CARPENTER, BYLINE: At sunrise on a June morning, Laura Sebastianelli is starting off down a trail in Acadia National Park.
 She's wearing headphones and holding a big microphone that looks like a satellite dish about the diameter of a large pizza.
 Soon, she aims it in the direction of a warbler.